A colourful Hike through the Nesjalaugar and Köldulaugar Geothermal Areas in SW-Iceland

 An elf church in Botnadalur

-The account about this elf-church is more current than the old folklore I have told you about in several of my travel-blogs, as it dates back to 1938.
-Hafsteinn Björnsson, who I have always heard referred to as Hafsteinn miðill - Hafsteinn the medium, tells us about his vision on that day:
+The account about this elf-church is more current than the old folklore I have told you about in several of my travel blogs, as it dates back to 1938.
+Hafsteinn Björnsson, whom I have always heard referred to as Hafsteinn miðill - Hafsteinn the medium, tells us about his vision on that day:

 An elf church in Botnadalur

-The minister was very advanced in years, big and distinguished with a full beard down to his chest.
-He came from a farm close to the church, dressed in a robe and such walked to the church".
+The minister was very advanced in years, big and distinguished, with a full beard that reached his chest.
+He came from a farm close to the church, dressed in a robe, and walked to the church".

-My friend and I having a picnic by the elf-church
+My friend and I had a picnic by the elf-church

-Hafsteinn had a year earlier seen fancily dressed people walking on the frozen Lake Þingvallavatn heading for Botnadalur valley.
+Hafsteinn had seen, a year earlier, fancy-dressed people walking on the frozen Lake Þingvallavatn heading for Botnadalur valley.
 Most likely on their way to service in the elf-church.

 (Translated into English from the information sign by the elf-church in Botnadalur - RHR)